Page contents

 What causes loneliness?

 A mental health illness can increase feelings of loneliness.
-You can have anxiety and be withdrawn and as a result avoid social activities you would normally enjoy.
+You can have anxiety, be withdrawn and as a result avoid social activities you would normally enjoy.
+This can be a vicious circle with loneliness actually exacerbating mental health issues.

 What to do to stop feeling lonely?